 Assistance available now for wildfire recovery

-Oregon Housing and Community Services submitted an Action Plan for ReOregon to HUD on June 8.
-The Action Plan describes how the state will spend the $422 million of federal funding to support recovery from the 2020 Labor Day Fires in Clackamas, Douglas, Jackson, Klamath, Lane, Lincoln, Linn, and Marion counties.
-The goal of the program is that all fire-impacted individuals and households have equitable access to the resources necessary to be housed safely, sustainably, permanently, affordably and in their housing of choice.
+On Sept.
+30, 2022, HUD approved Oregon Housing and Community Services' ReOregon Action Plan, which describes how the state will spend the funds to support recovery in Clackamas, Douglas, Jackson, Klamath, Lane, Lincoln, Linn, and Marion counties.
+The goal of the program is that all fire-impacted individuals and households have equitable access to the resources necessary to be housed safely, sustainably, permanently, affordably, and in their housing of choice.

 The core elements of the plan, which were refined through extensive public engagement in fire-impacted areas in May 2022, are: